All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: All 81 symplectic resolutions are quiver varieties

 \begin{prop} Let $C\subset \Theta$ be a chamber.
 For $\theta\in C$, the map $L_C$ is an isomorphism of rational vector spaces that identifies $C$ and $\overline{C}$ with $\Amp(X_n(\theta)/Y)$ and $\Nef(X_n(\theta)/Y)$ respectively. \end{prop} \begin{proof} Given Proposition~\ref{prop:Hnthetasmooth} and Proposition~\ref{prop:dimN1}, the result follows as in \cite[Proposition~6.1]{BC}. \end{proof}

 Consider next the closed cone

 This is the union of closures of a collection of GIT chambers in $\Theta$.
-The maps $L_C$ and $L_{C^\prime}$ associated to a pair of adjacent chambers do not agree in general, but the next result shows that they agree when $C, C^\prime$ both lie in $F$.
+The maps $L_C$ and $L_{C^\prime}$ associated to a pair of adjacent chambers do not agree in general, but the next result shows that for $n\geq 5$, they agree when $C, C^\prime$ both lie in $F$.
 To state the result, recall that $L\in N^1(X/Y)$ is said to be \emph{movable} if the stable base locus of $L$ over $Y$ has codimension at least two in $X$.
-The relative \emph{movable cone} $\Mov(X/Y)$ is the closure in $N^1(X/Y)$ of the cone generated by all movable divisor classes over $Y$. \begin{thm} There is an isomorphism $L_F \colon \Theta \to N^1(X/Y)$ of rational vector spaces such that \begin{enumerate} \item[\one] $L_F=L_C$ for each chamber $C\subseteq F$; and \item[\two] $L_F$ identifies $F$ with the movable cone $\Mov(X/Y)$ in such a way that each chamber $C\subseteq F$ is identified with the ample cone $\Amp(X_n(\theta)/Y)$ of the hyperpolygon space $X_n(\theta)$ for $\theta\in C$. \end{enumerate} In particular, every projective crepant resolution of $Y=X_n(0)$ is a hyperpolygon space $X_n(\theta)$ for some generic $\theta\in F$. \end{thm} \begin{proof}
+The relative \emph{movable cone} $\Mov(X/Y)$ is the closure in $N^1(X/Y)$ of the cone generated by all movable divisor classes over $Y$.